 The MERS Epidemic in Seoul

-Currently, Seoul is in the middle of a MERS epidemic.
+We visited South Korea in the summer of 2015, during the MERS epidemic.
 For six weeks, South Korea has been in the news, with reports of new cases and deaths everyday.
 News stations show subway stations filled with people in face masks and some countries are issuing travel warnings against flying to South Korea.

 We had this week in South Korea planned for two months now.
 Our flights and hotels were booked in advance and we were looking forward to this short stopover before hopping over to Japan.
 As we watched news reports, Tim and I questioned flying to South Korea in the middle of this epidemic.
 By traveling to South Korea, we took chance, albeit small, that we could spend our two weeks in Japan in quarantine.
 Catching MERS was not a consideration, as all cases seem to be originating in hospitals.
 Most tourists had already cancelled their plans, causing a huge blow to South Korea’s economy during their peak season.